 This may be due to travel restrictions remaining in place for the majority of the time period we tracked – meaning fewer people were going on holiday and therefore not discussing holiday outfits.
 It may also be that conversations around uncomfortable clothes not only related to summer outfits, but included holiday clothes too without mentioning the word specifically.
 Or, quite simply, gen Z style discussions aren’t geared around holidays.

 Conversation around concert fashion is key target market research finding

-The biggest actionable insight we derived from our audience research was that gen Z style conversation increasingly focus on festivals and concerts, rather than holidays.
+The biggest actionable insight we derived from our audience research on gen Z’s changing attitudes to fashion was that gen Z style conversations increasingly focus on festivals and concerts, rather than holidays.
 Conversations are increasingly featuring words like ‘concert’, ‘music’ and ‘Coachella’, as well as the 🎵 emoji.